Pascal676767/code_scbasset/README.md

 You should now have 3 different files: cage.bed, count_matrix.h5, count_matrix_filtered.h5

 You now need to download and install the modified version of scBasset available [here](https://github.com/Pascal676767/scBasset).
-Refer to part 3. of the Readme of the modified version of scBasset to generate training data from the cage.bed and count_matrix_filtered.h5 files.
+Refer to part 3. of the Readme of the modified version of scBasset to generate training data from the count_matrix_filtered.h5 files.

 ### Training